 A: Dehydration is the most common reason for readmission to the hospital.
 Dehydration occurs when your body does not get enough fluid to keep it functioning at its best.
 Your body also requires fluid to burn its stored fat calories for energy.
-Carry a bottle of water with you all day, even when you are away from home; remind yourself to drink even if you don’t feel thirsty.
+Carry a bottle of water with you all day, especially when you are away from home.
+Remind yourself to drink even if you don’t feel thirsty.
 Drinking 64 ounces of fluid is a good daily goal.
 You can tell if you’re getting enough fluid is if you’re making clear, light-colored urine 5-10 times per day.
 Signs of dehydration can be thirst, headache, hard stools or dizziness upon sitting or standing up.
 You should contact your surgeon’s office if you are unable to drink enough fluid to stay hydrated.

 Learn more from the latest articles by the Obesity Action Coalition(OAC), at http://www.obesityaction.org/educational-resources/resource-articles-2/weight-loss-surgery

 Many Americans with obesity have severe health problems such as diabetes, high blood pressure, elevated cholesterol and coronary heart disease.
 Patients who undergo bariatric surgery and successfully lose weight see these health conditions improve, and they may be able to stop some medications with their doctor’s advice.

 Taking fewer prescription medications doesn’t always mean “no more pills,” though.
 Good health is the goal, not fewest pills.
 Many people actually take more pills, as they follow vitamin and mineral plans, and have better awareness of benefits.

 Q: What effect does weight loss surgery have on my medications?